-Florida had the highest number of boating accidents of any state in 2016 (the most recent year with available statistics).
-According to the US Coast Guard’s stats, there were 684 boat accidents in Florida in 2016.
-This puts Florida at 302 more accidents than the next closest state (California).
-Of these accidents, 59 accidents were fatal, 287 included non-fatal injuries, and 338 were property damage only.
+Florida had the highest number of boating accidents of any state in 2021 (the most recent year with available national boat accident statistics).
+According to the US Coast Guard’s stats, there were 723 boat accidents in Florida in 2021.
+This puts Florida at 266 more accidents than the next closest state (California).

-Miami-Dade County, by itself, had 67 reportable accidents.
-Seven of these accidents were fatal, and 37 resulted in personal injury.
-In total, there were $438,000 worth of property damage in these accidents.
-This was the county with the second most accidents, following behind Monroe County.
-In Monroe County, there were 105 accidents, 3 of which were fatal and 52 of which involved injury.
-These crashes accounted for $1,061,329 worth of total property damage.
+Miami-Dade County, by itself, had 95 reportable boat accidents in 2021.
+Seven of these accidents were fatal, and 65 resulted in personal injury.
+In total, there was a total of $819,161.00 worth of property damage in these accidents.
+In 2021, Miami-Dade County led Florida with the most boating accidents per county.
+The county with the second most boating accidents was Monroe County.
+In Monroe County, there were 91 accidents, 2 of which were fatal and 55 of which involved injury.
+These Monroe County boat crashes accounted for $7,826,154.00 worth of property damage.

-Overall, we can see that South Florida has some of the most boating accidents in the country, with a total of 172 accidents in 2016 in Miami-Dade and Monroe Counties alone.
-This accounts for just under the total number of boating accidents in the state with the 3rd highest number of accidents (New York State, with 174 accidents).
+Overall, we can see that South Florida has some of the most boating accidents in the country, with a total of 186 accidents in 2021 in Miami-Dade and Monroe Counties alone.

-The Wildlife Conservation Commission also tracks causes of accidents, injuries, and fatalities in boating accidents, which gives us excellent insight into how many boating accidents happen in the first place.
+The Wildlife Conservation Commission also tracks the leading causes of boat accidents in Florida, resulting injuries, and fatalities in boating accidents, which gives us excellent insight into how many boating accidents happen in the first place.

 Drug or alcohol use often an identifiable factor in crashes, and played a role in around 25% of all boating accidents.
 Many boat accidents caused by operating a vessel while intoxicated allow the victims to recover compensation for their injuries.
 Since boating under the influence is a crime in Florida, it simplifies proving that the drunk boat operator was at fault for the accident.

 The Commission also studies the manner of injury after the initial impact.
-The vast majority of these injuries come from falls overboard (129 accidents).
-The next 3 most common methods of injury are falls inside the boat (54 accidents), capsizing (50 accidents), and being struck by a boat (32 accidents).
+The vast majority of these injuries come from falls overboard (103 accidents).
+The next 3 most common methods of injury are persons struck by a boat involved in an accident (74 accidents), falling while in the boat (58 accidents), and capsizing (50 accidents).
 Falls into other objects, against the floor or bulkheads inside a boat, or being struck by another boat carry a significant risk of traumatic brain injury and later drowning.